magento/merchdocs/src/stores/attribute-sets.md

    The new group becomes a section of attributes in any product that is based on the attribute set.

-## Deleting an attribute sets
+## Deleting an attribute set

 1. On the _Admin_ sidebar, go to **Stores** > _Attributes_ > **Attribute Set**.

-1. Find the attribute set in the list, and open in edit mode.
+1. Select the attribute set in the list, and open in edit mode.

 1. Click <span class="btn">Delete</span>.